siyuan-bruce/siyuan-bruce.github.io/reading_group/home.md

 key: page-is_paper_sharing
 ---

-Welcome to the **Information Systems Paper Sharing Group**!
+Welcome to the **Information Systems Paper Sharing Group (PSG)**!
 Inspired by open discussions across various subjects, we have organized a series dedicated to sharing and critiquing academic papers in the field of Information Systems.

 ## Purpose
 Our initial target audience consists mainly of beginners, particularly pre-doc and PhD students.
 We also aim to invite senior scholars in the Information Systems domain.
 Each participant is encouraged to provide serious critiques of the presentations.